Preheat the oven to 350 degrees F.

 Grease a 10-12 cup Bundt cake pan.
 Set aside.

-In a stand mixer fitted with the paddle attachment, add the cake mix, pudding mix, vanilla, sour cream, cake flour, oil, egg whites, milk, and sugar.
-Mix on low for about 20 to 30 seconds, until most of the ingredients are moistened.
-Increase the speed to medium and mix for 2 minutes, scraping the bowl as needed.
-You can alternatively use a hand-held mixer.
+In a stand mixer fitted with the paddle attachment, add the cake mix, pudding mix, cake flour, and sugar.
+Mix on low for about 20 to 30 seconds.

 While the batter is mixing, place the strawberry jam/puree in a separate medium bowl.
 Add a few drops of red coloring if desired.
 Set aside.

-Gently stir the mixture together.
-A few streaks of the white batter is fine.
-After the batter has mixed for 2 minutes, pour half of the batter into the bowl with the jam.
+After the batter has mixed for 2 minutes, pour about a third of the batter into the bowl with the jam/strawberries and blend together.

-Pour about ⅓ of the white cake batter into the bottom of the pan.
-Pour about ⅓ of the strawberry jam batter over the white batter.
-Continue this process until all of both batters have been layered.
+Pour about ⅓ of the white cake batter into the bottom of the greased Bundt pan.
+Pour the strawberry jam batter over the white batter, spreading evenly.

 Bake in the preheated oven for 35 to 40 minutes.
 Begin testing for doneness with a toothpick at 35 minutes, especially if your oven runs on the hotter side.
 Bake until the toothpick comes out with just a few crumbs attached.